Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 Treating Nervous Dogs

-While some dogs prone to nervousness may be challenging to relax, most simply need lots of patience, time and consistency.
-Many animal shelters work hard on training dogs that lack confidence and a good percentage of them make great progress and are successfully re-homed.
+While some dogs prone to nervousness may be challenging to relax, most simply need lots of patience, time, and consistency.
+Many animal shelters work hard on training dogs that lack confidence, and a good percentage of them make great progress and are successfully re-homed.

-Nervous dogs need guidance, they need to believe in their owner, which in their eyes is a leader.
+Nervous dogs need guidance; they need to believe in their owner, which in their eyes is a leader.
 A lot can be done to help these dogs live a full life again.

-Not only will a routine calm down a dog but it may also turn into a pleasurable event.
-Passer-byers may toss a treat out for the dog, and the dog once shy, now will look forward to meeting new people.
-To learn more about behavior modification techniques read: Dog Behavior Modification
+Not only will a routine calm down a dog, but it may also turn into a pleasurable event.
+Passers-by may toss a treat out for the dog, and the dog, once shy, now will look forward to meeting new people.
+To learn more about behavior modification techniques, read Dog Behavior Modification.

-Relaxing a dog may take a lot of effort, here are some basic guidelines:
+Relaxing a dog may take a lot of effort; here are some basic guidelines:

 - Show your dog your guidance and security.

-- Put your dog to work, inquire about the training method learn to earn to create a routine
+- Put your dog to work, inquire about the training method, learn to earn to create a routine

-- At home, you can try a pheromone plug in diffuser
+- At home, you can try a pheromone plug-in diffuser

 - Invest in a Thundershirt when your dog must deal with frightening stimuli

-- If you believe in holistic remedies try Rescue remedy or Bach flowers
+- If you believe in holistic remedies, try Rescue remedy or Bach flowers

 - Learn T-TOUCH